Sasank-V/tone-changer/server/ARCHITECTURE.README.md

 - **Trade-offs**:
   - Asynchronous job processing introduces complexity but enables scalability and robust error handling.
   - Caching results in Redis reduces API costs and latency but requires cache invalidation strategies for stale data.

+- **Rate Limiting**: The `/api/tone` endpoint is protected by a rate-limiting middleware implemented in [`middleware/rate-limiter.ts`](./middleware/rate-limiter.ts) using `express-rate-limit`.
+This restricts each IP to 10 requests per minute, helping prevent abuse and ensuring fair usage.
+- **Request Validation**: All incoming requests to `/api/tone` are validated using a Zod schema defined in [`src/utils/validation.ts`](./src/utils/validation.ts).
+The schema enforces a maximum text length of 1000 characters and restricts tones to valid enum values, ensuring robust input validation and error handling.

 ---